-Moreover, being a FBM doesn’t exclude you from entering to Prime products.
-It will just be more difficult: the sellers will have to avoid late deliveries, provide perfect customer care, immediate confirmation and shipping of the order and have very good feedbacks.
+Moreover, being a FBM doesn’t exclude you from making your products Prime.
+It will just be more difficult: the sellers will have to avoid late deliveries, provide excellent customer care, immediate confirmation and shipping of the order and have very good feedback.

-For FBM sellers it is very important to reduce shipping costs: while Amazon manages very high volumes obtaining low prices for the fast delivery, FBM will have to compare prices and services of the different couriers, in order to get the best service at the lowest price.
+For FBM sellers it is very important to reduce shipping costs: while Amazon manages very high volumes and obtains low prices for the fast delivery, FBM will have to compare prices and services of the different couriers, in order to get the best service at the lowest price.

 Of course, FBM too has some flaws.
-If we have to manage high volumes it could be difficult to have an adequate process.
-We will have to guarantee that our processes perform at the top every day, without interruptions.
+If you have to manage high volumes it could be difficult to have an adequate process.
+You will have to guarantee that you offer a smooth process every day, without interruptions.

 FBM sellers don’t have a “free pass” to Prime: they will have to work a lot to get it, and it is not simple at all.

-Nothing to see with the Buy Box: the path to access it is even more difficult.
-We have to succeed in managing customer complaints and delivering without any delay to have the possibility to win the most desired buy box across the internet.
+Let’s not even start on Buy Box: the path to access it is even more difficult.
+You have to succeed in managing customer complaints and delivering without any delay to have the possibility of winning the most desired buy box on the internet.

 Integrate your Amazon account with ShippyPro